 The astute reader will note that in every one of the "but..." statements above, Christians who make comments like this are oblivious to the false arguments to which they cling.
 A simple check of the scriptures readily resolves and negates their arguments, but nonetheless, this identifies a major Christian error which reveals that many fail to properly read and understand scripture!

-The bottom line is: Yeshua (Jesus) did not come to, nor did He have the authority, to replace His Father YHWH as God.
+The bottom line is: Yeshua (Jesus) did not come to, nor did he have the authority, to replace his Father YHWH as God!
 He was not some "new God" with new rules.
-He was the "arm of YHWH" (Isaiah 53:1) and the Word (John 1:1,14) who came to do His Father's will as a human example with a perfect, divine nature designed to show us who YHWH is, how He wants to be worshiped, how to live according to Torah, and then to martyr Himself as our Final SIN Sacrifice/Offering.
-By choosing to ignore the rules of the One you serve, you are not on His Path.
+He was the "arm of YHWH" (Isaiah 53:1) and the Word (John 1:1,14) who came to do his Father's will as a human example with a perfect, divine nature designed to show us who YHWH is, how He wants to be worshiped, how to live according to Torah ... and ultimately, to martyr himself as our Final SIN Sacrifice/Offering.
+By choosing to ignore YHWH's divine Instructions in Righteousness (Torah), you are not on His Path.
 And if you're not doing YHWH's Will, then you are doing Satan's.
 It's as simple as that.
 There is no "gray area" when it comes to God.

 Christians and Catholics are great at excuses when it comes to being Torah observant.
 The biggest excuse - simply because they don't understand what Torah is - is that "Jesus abolished the law."
 Really?
 If that's true, then how come Yeshua (Jesus) said exactly the opposite?